localz/Spotz3-Android-SDK/README.md

 		distance = (float) ((0.42093) * Math.pow(ratio, 6.9476) + 0.54992);
 	}

-#### Monitoring subset of spotz
+#### Monitoring a subset of spotz

 You might want to monitor not all Spotz but subset of spotz in your application.
-In this case, on [Spotz console](http://spotz.localz.com) for the spotz that you want to monitor, you can set an attribute (or few attributes) with the value.
+In this case, on [Spotz console](https://spotz.localz.io) for the spotz that you want to monitor, you can set an attribute (or few attributes) with the value.
 Later when initialising Spotz android SDK, you can pass attribute(s) name and value(s) to only monitor for the matching spotz.
 In this case, SDK initialization will be similar to the following:

 	Map<String, String> attributes = new HashMap<String, String>();
 	attributes.put("show", "yes");
 	attributes.put("city", "Melbourne");
+	Spotz.getInstance().setSpotAttributes(attributes);
 	Spotz.getInstance().initialize(context, // Your context
-		"your-application-id",          // Your application ID goes here "your-client-key",              // Your client key goes here attributes,
+		"your-application-id",          // Your application ID goes here "your-client-key",              // Your client key goes here new InitializationListenerAdapter() {
-		null,
-		new InitializationListenerAdapter() {
 			@Override
 			public void onInitialized() {
 			// Now that we're initialized, we can start scanning for Spotz here }
-		}
+		},
+		false
 	);

 #### Integration with 3rd party systems

-[Spotz integration guide] (https://github.com/localz/Spotz-Docs/blob/master/README.md) introduces the concept and provides details of how to add integration to spotz.
-Sometimes you might want to provide indentity of the user that uses your application to the system that you integrate with.
-This is achieve by provide the identity attributes to Spotz when initialising Spotz SDK.
+[Spotz integration guide] (https://github.com/localz/Spotz-Docs/blob/master/README.md) introduces the concept and provides details of how to add integrations to Spotz.
+Sometimes you might want to provide identity of the user that uses your application to the system that you integrate with.
+This is achieved by providing the identity to Spotz via setDeviceIdentity(...) call in Spotz SDK.
 E.g.:

-	final DeviceUpdateIdsPutRequest.Ids ids = new DeviceUpdateIdsPutRequest.Ids();
-	ids.payload = new HashMap<String, String>();
-	ids.payload.put("customerAccount", "user123");
-	// the statement above will make customerAccount value "user123"
-	// available to all 3rd party integration systems.
-	// Should you wish to pass the value ONLY to a one 3rd party system,
-	// the syntax is "integrationName.idName", e.g.
-	ids.payload.put("zapierWebhook.privateUserId", "#565589"); </b>
 	Spotz.getInstance().initialize(context, // Your context
-		"your-application-id",          // Your application ID goes here "your-client-key",              // Your client key goes here null,
+		"your-application-id",          // Your application ID goes here "your-client-key",              // Your client key goes here new InitializationListenerAdapter() {
-		ids,
-		new InitializationListenerAdapter() {
 			@Override
 			public void onInitialized() {
 			// Now that we're initialized, we can start scanning for Spotz here }
-		}
+		},
+		false
 	);
+	Spotz.getInstance().setDeviceIdentity(context, "#565589", responseListener);
+	// the statement above will make identity value "#565589"
+    // available to all 3rd party integration systems.
+    // Should you wish to pass the value ONLY to a one 3rd party system,
+    // use setDeviceExtensions(context, extensions, responseListener) SDK call

 Contribution